brettchalupa/brettchalupa.github.io/_posts/2013-12-30-searching-for-a-file.md

 ---
 title: Searching for a File in the Terminal Using the find Command
+description: A guide to using the find command to find a file.
 date: 2013-12-30 23:20:00 Z
 tags:
 - note